 MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

-Environmental Services is designing a project to replace or repair aging public sewer pipes that are in deteriorating condition in the Goose Hollow and the Goose Hollow-Southwest Hills neighborhoods.
-The Goose Hollow Sewer Rehabilitation Project will repair or replace up to 16,000 linear feet, or three miles, of public sewers.
-Many of the existing sewer pipes range from 40 years old to more than 100 years old, and are deteriorating due to age.
-This project will protect the public and the environment by reducing the possibility of sewage releases to homes, businesses and streets.
+City of Portland Environmental Services – your sewer and stormwater utility – is continuing to design a project to replace or repair aging public sewer pipes that are in deteriorating condition in the Goose Hollow and the Southwest Hills Residential League neighborhoods.
+The Goose Hollow Sewer Repair Project will repair or replace up to 16,000 linear feet (more than three miles) of public sewers.
+Many of the existing sewer pipes are up to 100 years old and are deteriorating due to age.
+This project will protect the public and the environment by reducing the possibility of sewage releases to homes, businesses, and streets.

 Construction is anticipated to begin in the fall/winter of 2020 and take up to a year and a half to complete.
 We will provide detailed timelines and other project information via mail, email, social media, and the project website when it becomes available.

 The project is generally bounded by W Burnside Street to the north, SW Talbot Terrace to the south, Hwy 26 to the west, and I-405 to the south.